afuca/lighthouse-plugin-template/README.md

 ### Score

 The primary objective of the audit function is to return a **score from 0 to 1** based on the data observed in artifacts.

+## Gatherer

+Gatherers can read information from the page to generate artifacts which are later used by audits.

+The `gatherers/MyGatherer` example can be modified for your use.

+The current code is an example that query all dom elements and return _tagName_ and _nodeDetail_ in a list.

 # Plugin doc